|ANTRIM, BRENDA: "Surprise!"|

 |Jim was flat on his back in the middle of his bed, splayed out on rucked and twisted sheets while all the auxiliary bedding and pillows had been flung here and there on the floor.
 He looked like ground-zero in the aftermath of some kind of carnal detonation; he looked like a freeze-frame in an upscale porno film; he looked... weirdly alluring.|

-deals with Jim's senses and the problems it can bring to
+Jim's senses and the problems it can bring to his sex

-sex life.
-Lovely story from Blair's POV--very sweet and well
+life.
+Lovely story from Blair's POV--very sweet and

 |ARISTIDE: "Paying Silence."|